-A huge reduction in employment occurred among the sample during the national lockdown, followed by a substantial but incomplete recovery by call 2 (August-October).
-Unfortunately, there has been no subsequent progress in the recovery of employment levels, especially among the women.
-By our third call (November-December), still only 63% of respondents had worked in the last seven days (virtually the same proportion as in call 2) compared to 68% before the pandemic.
-Job losses during the lockdown and subsequent incomplete recovery of employment have been particularly marked for the Older Cohort, aged 26 (the Younger Cohort has a higher proportion of full-time students), young women and those living in urban areas.
+A huge reduction in employment occurred during the national lockdown, followed by a substantial but incomplete recovery by call 2 (August-October).
+Unfortunately, there has been no subsequent progress in the recovery of employment levels, especially among young women.
+By our third call (November-December), only 63% of respondents had worked in the previous seven days (virtually the same proportion as in call 2) compared to 68% before the pandemic.
+Job losses during the lockdown and subsequent incomplete recovery of employment have been particularly marked for young women, the Older Cohort, aged 26, (the Younger Cohort has a higher proportion of fulltime students), and those living in urban areas.
 The gender employment gap has continued to increase, rising from 16% before the pandemic to 25% by call 3: while employment levels for males have returned to pre-pandemic level, this has not yet been the case for females.